Dr. Donald Redelmeier of Sunnybrook Health Sciences Center in Toronto discusses research on statins and dementia.

 The observational study analyzed nearly 30,000 people over the age of 65 who had been diagnosed with a concussion between 1993 and 2013.
 Researchers excluded patients with a prior diagnosis of dementia or delirium.

-One-quarter of the people had received a statin within three months of their concussion and the rest had not.
-Over the course of four years, those who’d taken a statin had a 13% lower risk of dementia compared to those who hadn’t.
+One quarter of the people had received a statin within three months of their concussion and the rest had not.
+Over the course of four years, those who’d taken a statin had a 13 percent lower risk of dementia compared to those who hadn’t.

 Though the benefit of a statin is slight, it is significant, note the researchers.
 The evidence suggests that statins may help reduce brain inflammation and preserve some cognitive function post-concussion.

 While many people in the study had taken other prescription drugs after their concussion, “none of those medications made any difference — they didn’t make things better, they didn’t make things worse — with one exception: being on a statin at the time of the concussion led to about a 10% to 15% reduction in the long-term risk of subsequent dementia,” Redelmeier told Medpage Today.
 “This was distinct to statins; it was not found with any other lipid-lowering medication or any other cardiovascular medication.”